Quarterly Adjunct Lecturer

 Dr. Sarah Robinson-Bertoni completed her B.A. in American Studies and minor in Conservation and Resource Studies at the University of California, Berkeley, in 1999.
 After graduation, her work in religious, arts, and environmental non-profit organizations included managing the first summer youth jobs program for California Youth Energy Services in 2001.
 She received the M.A.
 History degree from the Graduate Theological Union in 2005.
 At Claremont Graduate University, she earned the Ph.D.
 Religion degree in 2015 (dissertation title: Refreshing Religions with Edible Ethics: Local Agriculture and Sustainable Food in Muslim, Christian, and Buddhist Projects in the U.S.).

-Professor Robinson-Bertoni’s research interests include religion and ecology, religion and food, comparative religious ethics, qualitative research, women’s studies in religion, and holistic ecofeminism in the study of Buddhist, Christian, and Muslim communities.
+Professor Robinson-Bertoni’s research interests include religion and ecology, religion and food, ethics, qualitative research, women’s studies in religion, and ecofeminism in the study of Buddhist, Christian, and Muslim communities.
 Her work can be found at SCU in the Experiential Learning for Social Justice program, the Sustainability Minor and Pathway, the Asian Studies minor, and the Religious Studies program.

 Areas of Specialty: